Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at Kutztown University are $15,170 per year.
 While working on their degree, natural resources and conservation majors at Kutztown University accumulate an average of around $26,250 in student debt.

-Full Natural Resources & Conservation at Kutztown University of Pennsylvania Report
+Read full report on Natural Resources & Conservation at Kutztown University of Pennsylvania

 $16,052 Average Tuition & Fees

-You’ll be in good company if you decide to attend Clarion University of Pennsylvania.
-It ranked #5 on our 2023 Best Value Natural Resources & Conservation Schools in the Middle Atlantic Region list.
-Located in the remote town of Clarion, Clarion University is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Clarion University of Pennsylvania.
+The school came in at #5 on this year’s Best Value Natural Resources & Conservation Schools in the Middle Atlantic Region list.
+Located in the town of Clarion, Clarion University is a public school with a small student population.

 $13,248 Average Tuition & Fees